-- Have overall responsibility for the day-to-day development and implementation of safe working practices and conditions for all staff, pupils and visitors. - Set the direction for effective health and safety management. - Introduce management systems and practices that ensure risks are dealt with sensibly, responsibly and proportionately. - Review this policy and its effectiveness annually. - Take all reasonably practicable steps to ensure this policy is implemented by the heads of the appropriate departments and other members of staff. - Designate a competent person who will be responsible for ensuring the school meets its health and safety duties - the competent person will be the health and safety officer.
+- Have overall responsibility for the day-to-day development and implementation of safe working practices and conditions for all staff, pupils and visitors. - Set the direction for effective health and safety management. - Introduce management systems and practices that ensure risks are dealt with sensibly, responsibly and proportionately. - Review this policy and its effectiveness annually. - Take all reasonably practicable steps to ensure this policy is implemented members of staff. - Designate a competent person who will be responsible for ensuring the school meets its health and safety duties the competent person will be the health and safety officer. - Be responsible for investigating accidents and incidents, to understand causes and amend risk assessments as required.